Lebara Mobile review

 The value for money of Lebara Mobile's plans depends entirely on how many international calls you make.
 If you regularly call one of the countries included in its plans, then the value is great.
 If, on the other hand, you rarely make calls abroad, you will be better served by other providers.
 Free calls to other Lebara Mobile mobiles is a bonus, though not particularly unusual in the mobile market.

 The value represented by Lebara Mobile's international call allowances is really very good.
 You will need to check which countries are covered, but as long as your destination is on the list, the calls will be a lot cheaper than those offered by other most providers.

 Lebara Mobile uses the Vodafone network.
 According to Ofcom, 86% of Vodafone customers said they were satisfied with the reception they receive, which is also the industry average.

 Vodafone has 3G coverage on a par with most other providers, but its 4G network is sightly less extensive.
-Vodafone's coverage checker will give you a good idea of signal quality in your area but bear in mind that local geographical features, such as hills or buildings, can affect your reception.
+Bear in mind that local geographical features, such as hills or buildings, can affect your reception.